automorphis/Cogstruction/README.md

 9. After the algorithm terminates, open `output.txt` and put the cogs where it tells you to.

 # To do

-I (Automorphis) am currently overwhelmed with work and will not be able to seriously contribute to this project.
-Please continue to report bugs and issues and I will get to them when I can.

 ### Bugs
 1. ~~You should have at least one more cog in `cog_datas.csv` than you have places to put them.
 If not, it will result in a bizarre Python error.
 This is a bug that I need to fix.
 This should not be a problem for almost all users, since most users have a non-empty cog shelf.~~